I7-Examples/Bronze/docs/source.txt

 Virgin's End	"[italic type]They died without marrying those to whom they were betrothed, but not all died maidens[roman type].
 Impossible to tell the tenor of that particular thought. [italic type]Not all of them are to my account, I hasten to add[roman type]."
 Gallery of Historical Paintings	"amusement. [italic type]Poor old Elzibad.
 Though I suppose it wasn't so funny at the time.
 Remind me to tell you-- but I may not have the chance, I suppose[roman type]."
 Walk's End	"an unexpected burst of sentiment.
-He loves this place, because he so often spoke with you here, and it is overlaid with odd glimpses of yourself, gestures and expressions you did not know looked so funny.[line break]"
-Scrying	"[italic type]Mostly we used all this for communicating with the enslaved, bringing their spirits to the mirrors to speak to us.
+He loves this place, because he so often spoke with you here, and it is overlaid with odd glimpses of yourself, gestures and expressions you did not know looked so funny.[line break]" the Scrying Room	"[italic type]Mostly we used all this for communicating with the enslaved, bringing their spirits to the mirrors to speak to us.
 That was easily done, by ringing the bells.
 The more difficult stuff, real prophecy, foresight -- only a few of our line ever had those powers.
 Lucrezia, mostly[roman type]."
 Study	"[italic type]Interesting.
 They never let me in here.
 But then, Lucrezia wanted to bring the family to ruin, so perhaps that is why[roman type]."
 Scarlet Tower	"all old innocent recollections, playing at knights when he was still a boy, long ago."
 Drawbridge	"[italic type]I'm not sure you can leave just now, poppet[roman type]."